 Vata tends to be unstable and veer towards extremes.
 When Vata becomes excessive, it can manifest as feeling nervous or ungrounded, difficulty sitting still, trouble quieting the mind, rapid heartbeat and restless sleep.
 Therefore, establishing a daily routine and sticking to it is essential for keeping Vata in check.
 Follow these simple guidelines to establish a steady, grounding routine:

 - Go to bed and get up at the same time every day.
-Ideally, this means rising between 6:30 and 7:30AM each morning, and heading to bed by 10PM.
+Ideally, this means rising between 6:30 to 7:30AM and heading to bed by 10PM.

 - Eat meals at the same time daily.
 Ayurveda suggest breakfast by 9AM, lunch around midday and dinner by 6PM.